 What happens if missing teeth are not replaced?

 Missing teeth can diminish your sense of self-confidence, but they are more than just a cosmetic issue.
-When you lose even just one tooth, the surrounding teeth begin to shift, which can lead to bite problems and even cause remaining teeth to fall out.
-As the teeth shift, gaps form, and this increases the risk of dental decay, gum disease, and TMJ pain.
-Dr. McKnight offers a number of tooth replacement options including crown and bridge and dentures and partials to help you avoid future issues and restore your oral health and self-assurance.
+When you lose even just one tooth, the surrounding teeth begin to shift, which can lead to bite problems and even cause the remaining teeth to fall out.
+As the teeth shift, gaps form, and this can increase the risk of dental decay, gum disease, and TMJ pain.
+Dr. McKnight offers a number of tooth replacement options including crown and bridge, dentures and partials, and dental implants to help you avoid future issues and restore your oral health and self-assurance.

-A. The Mastership is the highest honor bestowed by the Academy of General Dentistry.
-Dr. Byron McKnight has earned his MAGD, and this lets you know of his intense commitment to continuing education and high level of knowledge.
+This stands for “Master of the Academy of General Dentistry.”
+A Mastership is the highest honor bestowed by the AGD This honor shows Dr. McKnight’s intense commitment to continuing education and high level of knowledge.
 In order to obtain the distinction of MAGD, a dentist must earn a minimum of 1,100 hours in continuing education courses, 600 of which must be in specific disciplines.

-A. Many people experience anxiety over dental visits, and some list the dental drill as one of the main factors contributing to their anxiety.
-If you experience discomfort or anxiety because of the dental drill, Dr. McKnight offers air abrasion, an alternative that uses a high-pressure stream of tiny aluminum oxide particles to blast away decay.
-If you’ve been avoiding the dentist because of anxiety over the dental drill, ask Dr. McKnight about air abrasion during your visit.
+Many people experience anxiety over dental visits, and some list the dental drill as one of the main factors contributing to their anxiety.
+If you experience discomfort because of the dental drill, Dr. McKnight offers air abrasion, an alternative that uses a high-pressure stream of tiny aluminum oxide particles to blast away decay.
+If you’ve been avoiding the dentist because of the dental drill, ask Dr. McKnight about air abrasion during your visit.